zacfromaustinpowder/Ab4d.SharpEngine.Samples/README.md

 ![XCode provisioning - no certificate](doc/xcode-provisioning1.png)
 19. In the Team dropdown select your provisioning team.
 After a few seconds the Signing Certificate should change to your certificate:
 ![XCode provisioning - valid certificate](doc/xcode-provisioning2.png)
-20. If you are using Rider, then you can start the iOS project (before that select the iOS device from the dropdown on the to pline left to the project name).
+20. If you are using Rider, then you can start the iOS project (before that select the iOS device from the dropdown on the top line left to the project name).
 21. If you are using CLI or Visual Studio Code, do the following:
-22. Extract the CodesignKey by executing the following command in terminal:
+22. Extract the CodesignKey by executing the following command in the terminal:
     `security find-identity -p codesigning -v`
 23. This prints the following (actual values are replaced by x and X):
     `xxxxxxxxxxxxxxxxxxxxxx "Apple Development: axxxxxxk@xxxx.com (XXXXXXX)"`